KevinJDurant/OpenTorrentSite/README.md

 5. Import all .sql files from the 'sql' folder.

 ## FAQ
 1. My seeders/leechers are always 0?
-Your hosting provider is blocking UDP requests.
+Your hosting provider is blocking UDP requests or your torrent file has no trackers.
+(HTTP, HTTPS and UDP are supported; DHT is not supported)
 2. I can't upload .torrent files?
 Create a torrents folder in the root directory.
 Also make sure you have adequate MySQL and Disk rights.
 3. How do I make myself Administrator?
 Navigate to the `users` table in MySQL and set your `uploaderstatus` to `99`